- IAA Overview

 2.1 Disclosure of interests by Members of the Board

-a) a spouse, parent, brother, sister, child or step-child; b) a body corporate with which the member is associated; c) a person acting as the trustee of any trust, the beneficiaries of which include the member or the persons at (a) above or the body corporate at (b) above; and d) a person acting as a partner of the member or of any person or body who, by virtue of (a) - (c) above, is connected with the member.
+a) a spouse or civil partner, parent, brother, sister, child or step-child; b) a body corporate with which the member is associated; c) a person acting as the trustee of any trust, the beneficiaries of which include the member or the persons at (a) above or the body corporate at (b) above; and d) a person acting as a partner of the member or of any person or body who, by virtue of (a) - (c) above, is connected with the member.

 2.1.2 Each member should furnish to the Company Secretary details of business interests on the lines above of which he / she becomes aware during the course of his / her directorship.